-If you’re ready to say good-bye to benzos, or know someone who is, I came upon a great resource, Benzodiazepine Information Coalition.
-We’ll call them BIC.
+If you’re ready to say good-bye to benzos, or know someone who is, I came upon a great resource: Benzodiazepine Information Coalition (BIC).

 BICs mission is to advocate for greater understanding of the potentially devastating effects of commonly prescribed benzos, as well as prevention of patient injury through medical recognition, informed consent, and education.

 They’re the real-deal, people.